LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/studio.rst

 .. note::

-   If there is a place where you would like to write down your goals and inspiration, such as a journal, feel free to bring it to class!
+   If you have a place where you like to write down your goals and inspiration, such as a journal, feel free to bring it to class!

 Activity
 --------
 After your TA reviews the relevant topics, we will have a discussion covering the following:

 1. Your goals for taking this class.
-	You probably have many reasons why this class is something that you want to complete.
+	You probably have many reasons why this class is something you want to complete.
 	Please share 1 to 2 of your goals and keep them SMART!

 2. Your goals for your career.